Enzzza/arduino-clock/README.md

 #include "IRremote.h"
 ```

-Now we define all PINs we will use in our code
+Now we define all the PINs we will use in our code.

 ```C
 // RTC setup